doitsujin/dxvk/README.md

 # DXVK

-Provides a Vulkan-based implementation of DXGI and D3D11 in order to run 3D applications on Linux using Wine.
+A Vulkan-based compatibility layer for Direct3D 11 which allows running 3D applications on Linux using Wine.

 For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).